 - Companies might see mindfulness programs as a way to offset high-stress work environments as a substitute for addressing environmental factors.

 As noted in every systematic review of the literature that I encountered, the field of mindfulness research is marked by methodological limitations.
 With that said, there is a clear convergence of findings indicating a positive relationship between mindfulness training and physical health, psychological well-being, and cognitive performance.
 The research related to brain plasticity is nascent but looks initially promising.
 I believe there is a case for mindfulness in business, which is likely to grow more robust as greater numbers of companies develop programs and release their in-house data.

-Mindfulness is not a panacea, it will not produce utopian workplaces, it is not the "golden elixir" for modern life, and it is not everyone's cup of tea.
+Mindfulness is not a panacea; it will not produce utopian workplaces; it is not the "golden elixir" for modern life; it is not everyone's cup of tea.
 However, the preponderance of evidence suggests that regular mindfulness practice can produce small to moderate improvements for a large percentage of the population, in a wide range of areas, in a relatively short period of time, and at little to no cost, which, for individuals and companies, is worthy of attention.
 In view of these findings, I will be giving mindfulness more serious consideration.